-1999 - named 'La Cubillas'
+1999 - number 769 - named 'La Cubillas'

 East Indian rosewood with broad, boxwood purflings to back and sides.